rstcheck/rstcheck-core/docs/source/index.rst

 .. include:: _badges.rst

-This a the documentation of ``rstcheck-core``.
-The core library behind the CLI application ``rstcheck`` for checking the syntax of reStructuredText and code blocks nested within it.
+This is the documentation of ``rstcheck-core``, the core library behind the CLI application ``rstcheck`` for checking the syntax of reStructuredText and code blocks nested within it.